-At Springbrook Kennels, I am the director of training programs, classes, puppy kindergarten, Canine Good Citizen certification and Therapy Dog International.
-I favor new dog-training methods because they encourage positive and motivational training.
+I instruct obedience classes, puppy kindergarten, Canine Good Citizen certification and Therapy Dog International.
+I’ve adopted a relationship oriented training approach and encourage positive and motivational training techniques.

-I also volunteer at the Griffin Pond Animal Shelter, where I train dogs so they have an easier time finding their forever homes.
+I’ve also volunteered at local animal shelters, where I train dogs so they have an easier time finding their forever homes.